aditya-mitra/django_learn/notes/points_noted.md

 - `pip` command works when the virtual env is activated

+### Tips

+- To know more about the `class` you are inheriting, it is better to **go to definition** or **ctrl + click** to know more about it

+*It is better to do so because it readable and provides the necessary information on what you are doing*. *Also useful if you have no idea about why are you using that class*.
+*It can also give you information about which classes can be overriden*

 ### Structuring

 - core app functionalities *(like amdin, models)* should be kept in a `core` folder